-The budget and forecast period were prepared assuming adjustments in the Agency's sewer user fee, ranging from 4.2% to 3.5% in FY 2022 - 2025.
+The budget and forecast period were prepared assuming adjustments in the Agency's sewer user fee of 2.9% in FY 2021, and 3.6-3.7% in FY 2022 - 2025.
 The rate adjustments should be adequate to cover future operating and capital requirements for the budget and forecast period.
 The forecast period is a "best estimate" of the Agency's future revenue requirements and may change as we move into the future, which could impact the timing and size of potential rate adjustments.